solana-developers/program-examples/README.md

 - Perhaps you want to send only one instruction from your client for a handful of sequential operations.
 - The list goes on.
 Regardless of what you may want to add on top of existing Solana programs, the number one use case for writing your own program is for using accounts with a **Program Derived Address (PDA)**.
 Crack open the `pdas` folder to see why.

-## Navigating this Repo

-:file_folder: Each example contains two folders:
-- `native` - Written using Solana's native Rust crates and vanilla Rust.
-- `anchor` - Written using Anchor's `anchor_lang` Rust crate and the associated Anchor framework to build & deploy.

-:wrench: How to build & run:
-- Before running anything in any folder make sure you pull in the dependencies with `yarn install`.
-- `native` - Use `cicd.sh` to build & deploy the program.
-Run `yarn run test` to test it.
-- `anchor` - Use `anchor build && anchor deploy` to build & deploy the program.
-Run `anchor run test` to test it.

-## Examples We'd Love to See!

-* Examples needed for Native:
-    * Token2022
-* Examples needed for Anchor:
-    * Additional Accounts & Resolving Accounts
-* New examples needed for both Anchor & Native:
-    * Token lending
-    * Token swapping
-    * Escrow
-    * Staking
-    * Wrapped tokens
-    * Pyth
-    * Clockwork
-    * VRF
-    * Any oracle
-    * Merkle trees (compression)